Alignak-monitoring/alignak/doc/source/08_configobjects/realm.rst

 The realms are a optional feature useful if the administrator want to divide it's resources like schedulers or pollers.

 The Realm definition is optional.
-If no scheduler is defined, Shinken will "create" one for the user and will be the default one.
+If no scheduler is defined, Alignak will "create" one for the user and will be the default one.

 Definition Format